marcoalopez/marcoalopez.github.io/personal_website.md

 **Project website**: available soon

 > **What it is about**: The chlorite project stands for *Experimental investigation of the seismic properties of powdered and foliated chlorite aggregates up to 4 GPa and 700℃ (973 K)*.
 This is a funded proposal (ES-1955) for the European Synchrotron Radiation Facility (ESRF).
-The study aims to provide the first robust experimental dataset on the elasticity of Mg-rich chlorite, a key mineral and compelling candidate for explaining some unusual seismic features observed in subduction zones, particularly in the mantle wedge.
+The study aims to provide the first robust experimental dataset on the elasticity of Mg-rich chlorite (clinochlore), a key mineral and compelling candidate for explaining some unusual seismic features observed in subduction zones, particularly in the mantle wedge.
 We will use the ID06-LVP beamline, the only worldwide that combines high-P multianvil capability with simultaneous XRD, radiographic imaging and broadband ultrasonic interferometry.
 Its 360° detector rotation allows the full azimuthal diffraction coverage needed to track textural evolution in situ.

 ### **OUTCROP project (2021-2023)**